baz1boy/Desktop-App-for-Test-Bench/README.md

 # Desktop application for the double drum tack test bench
 This desktop application provides a user interface for controlling the test workbench.

-Only for the DDT test bench at the TUM School of Engineering and Design.
+Only for the DDT test bench at the **TUM School of Engineering and Design**.

 <!-- ![Layout](Iconsss/Layout.png) -->